BestTimesToVisit.com Logo

 This is the most common and efficient way to reach the Atacama Desert region.
 Major airlines like LATAM and Sky Airline operate frequent flights from Santiago (SCL) to El Loa Airport in Calama.

-Cost:Round-trip flights can range from $100 to $300 USD or more, depending on the season and how far in advance you book.
+Cost:Round-trip flights can range from $100 to $300 USD depending on the season and how far in advance you book.

-Once you land in Calama, shared or private shuttles are the primary way to get to San Pedro de Atacama, the main tourist hub.
-These services are readily available outside the arrivals hall.
+Once you land in Calama, pre-booked shuttle services are the most convenient way to get to San Pedro de Atacama, the main tourist hub.
+These shared vans pick you up directly from the airport and drop you off at your accommodation.

-Renting a car offers the most flexibility for exploring the vast Atacama Desert at your own pace, allowing access to more remote areas.
-Major rental agencies have offices in Calama.
+Renting a car offers the most flexibility for exploring the vast Atacama Desert at your own pace, especially if you plan to visit remote geysers or less accessible lagoons.
+You can pick up cars at Calama Airport.

 Organized Tours

-Cost:Tour prices vary widely, from $30 USD for a half-day trip to $100+ USD for full-day excursions with meals.
+Cost:Varies widely, from $30 USD for a half-day tour to $150+ USD for full-day excursions or multi-day packages.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.